rocky-linux/documentation/docs/guides/web/php.md

 As you can see, the files in the `/etc/php-fpm/` directory with the `.conf` extension are always included.

-By default, a php process pool, named `www`, is declared in `/etc/php-fpm.d/www.conf`.
+By default, a PHP process pool, named `www`, is declared in `/etc/php-fpm.d/www.conf`.

 ```
 [www]